Bogs Workman Review

 In keeping with the rest of their changes, the Workman addresses the poor grip pattern of the Classic Ultra High.
 The Workman comes with a much more aggressively studded outsole, a significant improvement from the older model.
 This new outsole made us feel confident on all sorts of loose and wet terrain, from damp pine needles to wet river rocks.

-This new outsole pattern brings the Workman up into competition with the most grippy boots in our test — exactly what we exact of our Editors' Choice!
+This new outsole pattern brings the Workman up into competition with the most grippy boots in our test.

 The Workman comes equipped for cold weather with 7.5mm of Neo-Tech waterproof insulation.
 When our feet got chilly, we found ourselves reaching for these boots because we knew they'd warm us up.
 They did extremely well in our ice water immersion test, and we found they were in the top-tier for warmth all around.
 The double insole setup even kept the bottom of bare feet warm in our testing, something we appreciate a great deal!